nf-core/website/markdown/events/2022/training-october-2022.md

     </table>
 </div>

-Of course, if you can’t make the session in your time zone, you are welcome to attend another session at the time that works best for you.
+Of course, if you can’t make the session in your timezone, you are welcome to attend another session at the time that works best for you.

 # Prerequisites

-Prior experience with Nextflow and nf-core isn’t required to attend the training.
-However, to get the most out of the training, we do recommend that you are comfortable using the command line and have a basic understanding of scripting language concepts.
+Prior experience with Nextflow and nf-core isn’t required to attend.
+However, to get the most out of the training, we recommend that you are comfortable using the command line and have a basic understanding of scripting language concepts.

 The training will use a preconfigured development environment in [Gitpod](https://www.gitpod.io/).
 To be able to use Gitpod you will need: